ZikGames/labwc-manager/README.md

-_WARNING: I no longer use labwc personally, so I've stopped updating this project.
-It works but there are many features that have not really been tested (and won't be).
-Use at your own risk, and feel free to open PRs._
+_WARNING: I forked labwc-manager for personal use and needs, I do not guarantee sending PullRequests to the [original repository](https://github.com/JaydenPahukula/labwc-manager)._

 # Labwc Manager